Things I Wish I Knew Before My Wedding

 This is especially true if you are having an event with an ever-increasing guest count, which will require more food and drinks, and if you rent equipment, more chairs, tables, linens, silverware, glasses, centerpieces, etc.

-Pinterest photos are stunning, but unless you’re working with a designer, plus a wedding planner, professional photographer, and a considerable team on site who is experienced at making the magic happen on your wedding day, then trying to recreate that look can lead to disappointment.
+Pinterest photos are stunning, but unless you’re working with a designer, wedding planner, professional photographer, and a considerable team on site who is experienced at making the magic happen on your wedding day, trying to recreate that look can lead to disappointment.

-Creating a magazine-worthy look will cost you thousands of dollars, and it’s often tough to find the same high-quality products and services you see in those photos.
+Creating a magazine-worthy look will cost thousands of dollars, and it’s often tough to find the same high-quality products and services in those photos.

 You Have To Make Lots And Lots Of Decisions For Your Wedding